linhbuimai/tour-of-beam/docs/ptransform_02_core.md

 - having `process` function containing user-defined transform logic
 - should always contains `__init__` block (otherwise they may not execute on distributed runners)

-> Pay attention to: Requirements for writing user code for Beam transforms. <??>
+> Pay attention to: Requirements for writing user code for Beam transforms.

-- [ ] TODO: know what are requirements for writing user code for beam transforms?
+- [x] [know what are requirements for writing user code for beam transforms?](https://beam.apache.org/documentation/programming-guide/#requirements-for-writing-user-code-for-beam-transforms) --> serializable, thread-compability, idempotence

 function `process` of `DoFn` object:
 - input element